DarkStarSword/3d-fixes-DreamfallChapters/README.md

 modding games once again.

-But I couldn't just leave this game in a broken state when my fix had meant so much to me personally and this community more generally though - that would be like an artist having their prize work stolen from them (is it surprising that so many modders in so many communities burn out?).
+But I couldn't just leave this game in a broken state when my fix had meant so much to me personally and this community more generally - that would be like an artist having their prize work stolen from them (is it surprising that so many modders in so many communities burn out?).
 This fix was a showcase for my talent - like the kind of thing you might display in a portfolio, and something I very much did when networking with other local game developers.

 [5]: https://forums.geforce.com/default/topic/1000942/3d-vision/where-has-darkstarsword-been-/